oblador/loki/docs/getting-started.md

 ### 3. Create reference images

 If it's your first time using loki you need to create the reference images to test your stories against.
-This is done with `yarn loki update` which by default will create a `screenshots` folder to store them in.
+This is done with `yarn loki update` which by default will create a `loki` folder to store them in.
 These images should be checked into your git repository, optionally stored using [`git-lfs`](https://git-lfs.github.com).

 ### 4. Make changes